 This tasty old fashioned peanut butter goodness dipped in chocolate makes the perfect no bake summer dessert, or a great festive Christmas dessert topped with red and green sprinkles.
 You can't go wrong with this dessert all year long, even Joanna Gains approves.

 Try our other chocolate dipped recipes like chocolate covered pecans, chocolate covered blueberries, and chocolate covered cashews.
-If you are looking for a Christmas style treat try making these with our Christmas Crack recipe, they make great gifts.

 Pair it with this tasty Sweet and Salty Popcorn recipe for a fun snack night.
+The perfect addition to our Gluten Free Thanksgiving Dessert.

 Jump to: